 The tobacco industry would like us to believe that their cigarettes are a natural product.
 Nothing is further from the truth.
 A cigarette is specially designed to be as addictive as possible.
 This happens in three, deadly steps.

 Step 1: Tempting

 To start with, the smoke from a cigarette has to be inhalable and “taste” and smell good.
 But untreated tobacco cannot be easily inhaled.
 A chemical process, roasting for example, ensures that the toxic smoke is not as sharp.
 Then all kinds of “flavor” and scent additives are added that ensure that a cigarette becomes more addictive.
-Cocoa, licorice, and vanilla, for example, give a “tasty flavor” to a cigarette.
+Cocoa, licorice and vanilla, for example, give a cigarette a “tasty flavor”.
 The great disadvantage of these additives is that after burning, carcinogenic and extra-addictive substances are released.
 The tobacco industry knows that.
 A tasty flavor is also a misleading concept in this context.
 The faster the nicotine reaches the brain, the more addictive the cigarette, so the “tastier” smoking becomes to the smoker.